JohnRamos940/armistice/DOCUMENT.md

 ### 1st stage of easing sanctions

-- Any items related to living of normal citizens, such as food, medicine, and other basic necessities, will be allowedto be imported to Russia.
+- Any items related to living of normal citizens, such as food, medicine, and other basic necessities, will be allowed to be imported to Russia.

 ## Article 9.
 Conditions in the Black Sea and Azov Sea